- Spanish, PDF: 110KB

 - What are the international differences in the definitions of cosmetics and drugs?

 - What are some of the reasons cosmetics offered for import are refused entry into the United States?

 - What ingredients are prohibited or restricted?

 - Are “natural” or “organic” cosmetics required to receive certification?

 - What are the labeling requirements for cosmetics?

 FDA works closely with U.S. Customs and Border Protection (CBP) to monitor imports.
 Imported cosmetics are subject to examination by CBP at the time of entry.
 Foreign cosmetics that appear to be adulterated or misbranded may be refused entry into the United States.
 They must be brought into compliance, destroyed, or re-exported.
-Import refusals of cosmetics are listed on FDA’s website and are updated monthly.
+Import refusals are listed on FDA’s website and are updated monthly.

 No. You will need to contact U.S. Customs and Border Protection (CBP)directly to learn what Customs requirements apply to your imports.
 Useful resources on the CBP website include, for example, "Importing into the United States: A Guide for Commercial Importers."